HOSTED-POWER/docs-turbostack-app/readme.md

 ## Account Setup

+### Create a Customer Profile
-Fist things first.
-You need to set up a new account, which will give you access to our environments.
+First things first.
+You need to set up a new account in our Customer Center, which will give you access to your profile & environments.
 You can [sign-up here](https://portal.hosted-power.com/signup/)

-## Your control panel
+Please fill in the required information and submit.

+## Login into the Hosted Power Customer Center
-You can reach your control panel via this link: [portal.hosted-power.com](https://portal.hosted-power.com/)
+You can reach the Customer Center via this link: [portal.hosted-power.com](https://portal.hosted-power.com/)

-Your control panel enables you to:
+Your customer center enables you to:
 * Manage contact information
 * Add billing information
 * Follow-up on your support tickets